Skip to main content

 Paid Family Caregiver Programs in Delaware

-Last updated: 6 April 2026 Bottom line: A Delaware senior can sometimes have a family member paid for care, but usually not through a simple state stipend.
-The main real path is through Diamond State Health Plan Plus, Delaware’s Medicaid long-term services and supports system, where some people can choose self-directed home and community-based services … Read more
+Last updated: 27 May 2026 Bottom line: Delaware does let some older adults choose a family member as a paid caregiver, but it is not a simple cash check for every family.
+The main path is Medicaid long-term care through DSHP Plus, where some members can use self-directed home and community-based services.
+Other Delaware programs … Read more

 Paid Family Caregiver Programs in Connecticut